TrenchBoot/openqa-tests-qubesos/generalhw/adding-vnc-setup.md

             - "/usr/bin/ustreamer"
             # ...
             - "--format=RGB24"
+            - "--encoder=cpu"
             # ...
 ```

+Apply the changes by restarting `kvmd` with `systemctl restart kvmd`.

-Now, if colors are complete off now, that might be due to `RGB` being treated
+Now, if colors are completely off now (e.g., red is green), that might be due
-as `BGR` or vice versa.
+to `RGB` being treated as `BGR` or vice versa.
 Need to patch `ustreamer`...

 1. Clone [ustreamer].
 2. Checkout tag that correspond to appropriate version, so it should be